Jordanian Communist Party: History

 In the mid 1960s, the United States Department of State estimated the party membership to be approximately 500.

 At the same time, the party suffered from internal divisions.
 The acting General Secretary in Amman, Fahmi al-Salfiti led the right wing sections of the party.
 He favored collaboration with the Hashemite dynasty.
 He vehemently opposed guerrilla struggle and expressed a will that King Hussein would take the leading role in the struggle against Israel.
 The al-Salfiti fraction supported Resolution 242 of the United Nations Security Council.
 Al-Salfiti was opposed by the exiled leadership, led by the party general secretary Fu'ad Nassar.

-After the Six-Day War (5–10 June 1967), the party organization in the West Bank was led by Na'im al-Ashhab, Sulayman al-Najjab, 'Arabi 'Awwad and later, Bashir Barghuti.
+After the Six-Day War (5–10 June 1967), the party organization in the West Bank was led by Na'im al-Ashhab, Suleiman Al Najjab, 'Arabi 'Awwad and later, Bashir Barghuti.
 In the West Bank, the party started publishing al-Watan (الوطن, "The Fatherland").
 Under al-Ashhab's rule, the West Bank communists remained cautious of armed struggle, claiming that it was premature under existing conditions.
 However the changed political scenario in the West Bank would force the local activists to review their stands.
 The pro-Jordanian positions of the party and its ambiguity towards the armed struggle were becoming more and more problematic.
 The West Bank communists moved closer to the Palestinian liberation movement.
 By 1973, the West Bank communists supported the formation of an independent Palestinian state of the West Bank and Gaza.
 These developments strained the relations between the West Bank communists and their formal leadership in Amman.

 In exile, Fu'ad Nassar built up an armed militia for the Palestinian communists, the al-Ansar Forces, in March 1970.
 In theory the al-Ansar Forces would remain under the supervision of the JCP, the Syrian Communist Party and the Iraqi Communist Party.
 In practice, the group would not play a major role, largely due to the passivity and betrayal of the JCP.
 By 1975, the structure was disbanded.

 In 1975, the West Bank communists split in two separate organizations.
 The pro-Salfiti branch formed the Palestinian Communist Youth Organization.
 The group which remained in JCP was reorganized as the "Palestinian Communist Organization", which achieved autonomous status within JCP.

 On February 10, 1982, after much debate, the Palestinian Communist Organization was separated from JCP.
 The Palestinian Communist Party was constituted as a separate party, merging the JCP branch in the West Bank and the Palestinian Communist Organization in Gaza.

-The JCP remained "illegal" until 1993.
+The JCP remained illegal until 1993.

 In May 2006, the party organized a "Unity Conference of Jordanian Communists", merging sectors that had left the party.
 However, the main splinter group, the Jordanian Communist Toilers Party, did not attend.
+They eventually did reunite in 2008.